House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Figure Eight Knot

-The figure eight knot is like the bowline knot and is used to create a loop in the end of a rope.
+The figure eight knot is like the bowline knot and is used to create a loop at the end of a rope.
 And as when tying a bowline knot, you’ll need to make an “over-hand” loop with the rope.
 Then, thread the end of the rope around and through this loop twice before bringing it back up and through again.
 Pulling on each side will tighten the knot.

 Figure eight knots are great for situations where you need a strong and secure loop in a rope.
 A good example would be if you were making a pulley system and needed a strong anchor point.